nf-core/website/markdown/developers/sync.md

+---
+title: Synchronisation
+subtitle: Learn how nf-core pipelines are automatically kept up to date with community standards.
+---

 # Synchronisation
 To keep all the nf-core pipelines up-to-date with the latest version of the community standards, we have implemented a synchronisation tool.